erhanozsoy/Smart-Chat/README.md

 * The idea was inspired by my own experience using AI for professional and everyday communication.
 * The project was developed as the final project for the Building AI course by Reaktor Innovations and the University of Helsinki.
+* * The Smart Chat concept image was created specifically for this project using AI-assisted image generation.
 * No external code, images, or datasets were used in the initial project concept.